9/12 (From Diary 2)

 really mend for data amounts like this.
 Eventually I succeed, and

-then Xolea want to go for a bit of shopping in Port Alfred.
+then Xolea want to go for a bit of shopping in Port Alfred, while

-After an hour and a half, we return with close to 20 kilos of food,
+After a hour and a half, we return with close to 20 kilos of food,

 which I by some strange reason had to pay.
 At least, it should be